Government is the OWNER of All Leasehold-Plantation-Lands in Kerala.

 • “The consequence is that the benefit of the exemption would be lost and the extent added to the account of the assessee or the declarant in determination of his ceiling area.”

-That is, if a person converts any portion of his exempted land to any other class, that converted extent will be added to his account in determining his ceiling limit; and the Taluk Land Board can proceed upon that (excess) land.
-In short, the exemption will be lost for that portion.
+That is, if a person converts any portion of his exempted land to any other class, that converted extent will be added to his account in determining his ceiling limit; and the Taluk Land Board can intervene.
+In short, the exemption will stand lost for that much extent of portion.

 6. Fragmentation has to be Treated as Conversion for Non-exempted Category